2U1/Qwen2-VL-Finetune/README.md

 pip install flash-attn==2.5.8 --no-build-isolation
 ```

-Please install the latest transformers from git to finetune Qwen2.5-VL
+Please install the transformers from git to finetune Qwen2.5-VL.<br>
+This code is based on the commit version below, **not the latest version**.

 ```
 pip install git+https://github.com/huggingface/transformers.git@9d2056f12b66e64978f78a2dcb023f65b2be2108 accelerate